 Morning Meet and Greets

-Tuesday through Saturday, we feature three morning meetings that can help orient first-time attendees.
-From 9:00 – 9:45 am there is a meet and greet for trans and nonbinary attendees of the Fair.
-They are facilitated by Cody Suzuki and Tina Simmons and held downstairs at the Boatslip, 161 Commercial Street (there’s an elevator if you need one).
+Tuesday through Saturday, we feature morning meetings that can help orient first-time attendees.
+From 9:00 – 9:45 am there is a meet and greet for trans and nonbinary attendees of the Fair, facilitated by Cody Suzuki and Tina Simmons and held downstairs at the Boatslip, 161 Commercial Street (there’s an elevator if you need one).

 Concurrent meet and greets for significant others, facilitated by Jolie LaValle, are held in Room 201 of the Crown & Anchor, 247 Commercial Street.
 Just go up the ramp and take the stairs or elevator upstairs.
 Room 201 is at the top of the stairs, to the left.